How To Repurpose Old Articles To Boost Blog Traffic

 Look at some high-ranking articles on the topic to help you find new angles or statistics to make your article more informative.

-But be sure that the extra content you add is of value to readers.
+However, make sure that the additional content you add is of value to readers.

-Word count is not about a number but about covering a subject thoroughly.
+Word count is not about a number, but about thoroughly covering a subject.

 However, there is one element you should never change.